yanni-yanni/beatbop-hunter/README.md

 loaded so your browser can play it, but the beat-finding part never gets to look ahead.)

 ## Update: 2026/07/30
-Updated a beta version of multi-band extractor.
+Updated a beta version of multi-band extractor (not proof-read).
 Feel free to use, compare performance, or modify for your own purpose (at your own risk).
-It should theoretically perform better than the old demo.html version.
+It should perform better than the old demo.html version, with more demo modes available too.

 ## Citation